 Here you can see how she has set three different place settings in the same color family, with the same vibe.
 I think it’s charming and inviting.

-The place setting, below, was created from items my mother found at the 99 Cents Only Store in Palm Desert!
+The place setting, below was created from items my mother found at the ninety-nine-cents-only store in Palm Desert!
 I love how she doubled the red and black paper napkins.
 The red plate is set upon a plastic disposable plate.
 Environmentally conscious, my mother re-uses it just as she would any other plate.
-In other words it has become “indisposable!”
+In other words, it has become “indisposable!”